Rust

 has been compiled.
 If you still need the current time for some reason during

-environment variable is set, and only read the current system time if it is
+variable is set, and only read the current system time if it is not set.

-The SOURCE_DATE_EPOCH environment variable has it’s own documentation page that also contains
+environment variable has it’s own documentation page that also contains Rust

 rust-embed

-contains macros to embed additional files into the compiled binary.
-This is
+macros to embed additional files into the compiled binary.
+This is often used

-often used to bundle web assets.
-By default, it also records the filesystem
+to bundle web assets.
+By default, it also records the filesystem metadata of

 This can be turned off using the deterministic-timestamps feature.